offen/website/homepage/content/articles/0180-analyticstxt.md

 > *On your website, all that is needed is a simple text file stored in an defined location on the server.*

 This actual website is already provided with such a text file.
-As we obviously use Offen, our own fair web analytics tool, information on it is included in the data.
+As we obviously use Offen Fair Web Analytics, our own fair web analytics tool, information on it is included in the data.
 This is what it looks like:

 ```
 # analytics.txt file for www.offen.dev